Erickgiber/waos-js/README.md

-# Library for logic practice
+# Library for states on Vanilla Js

 1. Import Waos Js functions components on your project